Integration & Unit Testing

 - Easy access to fake data generation using Bogus.

-A class fixture in xUnit is an object that is instantiated once per each test-class and is destroyed after all the test-methods of the class has been executed.
-It is the recommended strategy to share data/state among multiple tests of the same test-class.
-To create a fixture for a test-class, inherit from the provided TestFixture<TProgram> base:
+An AppFixture is a special type of abstract class fixture, which in xUnit is simply a shared object that is instantiated once per each test-class before test execution begins and destroyed after all the test-methods of the class completes execution.
+It is the recommended strategy to share a common resource among multiple tests of the same test-class.

 {